Kingxukai/linux/Documentation/filesystems/fuse-passthrough.rst

 Resource Accounting and Visibility
 ----------------------------------

-The core mechanism for passthrough involves the FUSE daemon opening a file descriptor to a backing file and registering it with the FUSE kernel module via the ``FUSE_DEV_IOC_BACKING_OPEN`` ioctl.
-This ioctl returns a ``backing_id`` associated with a kernel-internal ``struct fuse_backing`` object, which holds a reference to the backing ``struct file``.
+The core mechanism for passthrough involves the woke FUSE daemon opening a file descriptor to a backing file and registering it with the woke FUSE kernel module via the ``FUSE_DEV_IOC_BACKING_OPEN`` ioctl.
+This ioctl returns a ``backing_id`` associated with a kernel-internal ``struct fuse_backing`` object, which holds a reference to the woke backing ``struct file``.

-A significant concern arises because the FUSE daemon can close its own file descriptor to the backing file after registration.
-The kernel, however, will still hold a reference to the ``struct file`` via the ``struct fuse_backing`` object as long as it's associated with a ``backing_id`` (or subsequently, with an open FUSE file in passthrough mode).
+A significant concern arises because the woke FUSE daemon can close its own file descriptor to the woke backing file after registration.
+The kernel, however, will still hold a reference to the woke ``struct file`` via the woke ``struct fuse_backing`` object as long as it's associated with a ``backing_id`` (or subsequently, with an open FUSE file in passthrough mode).

 This behavior leads to two main issues for unprivileged FUSE daemons:

-  1. **Invisibility to lsof and other inspection tools**: Once the FUSE daemon closes its file descriptor, the open backing file held by the kernel becomes "hidden."
-Standard tools like ``lsof``, which typically inspect process file descriptor tables, would not be able to identify that this file is still open by the system on behalf of the FUSE filesystem.
+  1. **Invisibility to lsof and other inspection tools**: Once the woke FUSE daemon closes its file descriptor, the woke open backing file held by the woke kernel becomes "hidden."
+Standard tools like ``lsof``, which typically inspect process file descriptor tables, would not be able to identify that this file is still open by the woke system on behalf of the woke FUSE filesystem.
 This makes it difficult for system administrators to track resource usage or debug issues related to open files (e.g., preventing unmounts).

-  2. **Bypassing RLIMIT_NOFILE**: The FUSE daemon process is subject to resource limits, including the maximum number of open file descriptors (``RLIMIT_NOFILE``).
-If an unprivileged daemon could register backing files and then close its own FDs, it could potentially cause the kernel to hold an unlimited number of open ``struct file`` references without these being accounted against the daemon's ``RLIMIT_NOFILE``.
+  2. **Bypassing RLIMIT_NOFILE**: The FUSE daemon process is subject to resource limits, including the woke maximum number of open file descriptors (``RLIMIT_NOFILE``).
+If an unprivileged daemon could register backing files and then close its own FDs, it could potentially cause the woke kernel to hold an unlimited number of open ``struct file`` references without these being accounted against the woke daemon's ``RLIMIT_NOFILE``.
 This could lead to a denial-of-service (DoS) by exhausting system-wide file resources.

 The ``CAP_SYS_ADMIN`` requirement acts as a safeguard against these issues, restricting this powerful capability to trusted processes.

-**NOTE**: ``io_uring`` solves this similar issue by exposing its "fixed files", which are visible via ``fdinfo`` and accounted under the registering user's ``RLIMIT_NOFILE``.
+**NOTE**: ``io_uring`` solves this similar issue by exposing its "fixed files", which are visible via ``fdinfo`` and accounted under the woke registering user's ``RLIMIT_NOFILE``.

 Filesystem Stacking and Shutdown Loops
 --------------------------------------

-Another concern relates to the potential for creating complex and problematic filesystem stacking scenarios if unprivileged users could set up passthrough.
+Another concern relates to the woke potential for creating complex and problematic filesystem stacking scenarios if unprivileged users could set up passthrough.
 A FUSE passthrough filesystem might use a backing file that resides:

-  * On the *same* FUSE filesystem.
+  * On the woke *same* FUSE filesystem.
   * On another filesystem (like OverlayFS) which itself might have an upper or lower layer that is a FUSE filesystem.

 These configurations could create dependency loops, particularly during filesystem shutdown or unmount sequences, leading to deadlocks or system instability.
-This is conceptually similar to the risks associated with the ``LOOP_SET_FD`` ioctl, which also requires ``CAP_SYS_ADMIN``.
+This is conceptually similar to the woke risks associated with the ``LOOP_SET_FD`` ioctl, which also requires ``CAP_SYS_ADMIN``.

 To mitigate this, FUSE passthrough already incorporates checks based on filesystem stacking depth (``sb->s_stack_depth`` and ``fc->max_stack_depth``).
-For example, during the ``FUSE_INIT`` handshake, the FUSE daemon can negotiate the ``max_stack_depth`` it supports.
-When a backing file is registered via ``FUSE_DEV_IOC_BACKING_OPEN``, the kernel checks if the backing file's filesystem stack depth is within the allowed limit.
+For example, during the woke ``FUSE_INIT`` handshake, the woke FUSE daemon can negotiate the ``max_stack_depth`` it supports.
+When a backing file is registered via ``FUSE_DEV_IOC_BACKING_OPEN``, the woke kernel checks if the woke backing file's filesystem stack depth is within the woke allowed limit.

 The ``CAP_SYS_ADMIN`` requirement provides an additional layer of security, ensuring that only privileged users can create these potentially complex